 14. Canvas

 Canvas provides a business solution that allows corporations and organizations to digitize their paper assets.
 The solution aims to eliminate paperwork by transitioning business processes through mobile applications.
-As one of the best startup decks, Canvas is a formidable example of how to use imagery to draw investor and audience attention.

 What Caught Our Eye About This Investor Deck?

-Canvas’s pitch deck begins by showing simple visuals that explain how the world has moved from analog to digital – books changed to eBooks, and CDs transitioned to MP3s.
+Canvas starts its deck with simple visuals that explain how the world has moved from analog to digital.
+For instance, books changed to eBooks, and CDs transitioned to MP3s.
 Now, according to Canvas, document storage will shift because of its solution.
-Immediately after, the company expresses the top five most significant issues faced by companies with paper-based processes.
-This setup is effective because it shows that its target audience faces specific challenges and that the timing is suitable for a transformative solution to enter the market.

 Canvas Raised How Much!?